bengrunfeld/study-notes/c_in_depth.md

 If one is sure that the elements exist, it is also possible to index backwards in an array; p[-1], p[-2], and so on.
 ##Address Arithmetic
 If p is a pointer to some element of an array, then p++ increments p to point to the next element.
+Pointers and integers are not interchangeable.
+Zero is the sole exception: the constant zero may be assigned to a pointer, and a pointer may be compared with the constant zero.
+The symbolic constant NULL is often used in place of zero, as a mnemonic to indicate more clearly that this is a special value for a pointer.
+NULL is defined in <stdio.h>.
+Pointers may be compared under certain circumstances.
+If p and q point to members of the same array, then relations like ==, !=, <, >=, etc., work properly.
+For example, `p<q` is true if p points to an earlier element of the array than q does.
+The valid pointer operations are assignment of pointers of the same type, adding or subtracting a pointer and an integer, subtracting or comparing two pointers to members of the same array, and assigning or comparing to zero.
+All other pointer arithmetic is illegal.
+It is not legal to add two pointers, or to multiply or divide or shift or mask them, or to add float or double to them, or even, except for void *, to assign a pointer of one type to a pointer of another type without a cast.
+##Character Pointers and Functions
+A string constant, written as	"I am a string"is an array of characters.
+In the internal representation, the array is terminated with the null character '\0' so that programs can find the end.
+The length in storage is thus one more than the number of characters between the double quotes.
+A string can be initialized by one of the following methods: char d[] = "hello dude"; 		#an array	char *s =  "hello snood"; 		#a pointer

+`d[]` is an array that contains the string
+`*s` is a pointer that points to a string

+To mess around with the strings via pointers, use:

+	while (*s != '\0') {
+		printf("%c", *s);
+		s++;
+	}

+Using `*s` in the `printf` statement means that you're targeting the contents of the specific character or array index that `s` is currently pointing to.

+Conversely, `s` is the pointer to the beginning of the string, so if you just wanted to print out the string without a loop, you'd need to use `s` without the `*`, like so:

+	printf("%s", s);

+You could also try to write the above loop as:

+	while (*s++ != '\0')
+		printf("%c", s)			#will start 1 letter after 1st

+Since we're using `*s++`, and not `++(*s)`, the value of `*s` is retrieved first, and THEN it is incremented.
+BUT... because the `*s++` is executed in the test before we perform the first `printf` statement, it means that `*s` already points to the second position in the string by the time you read the `printf` statement.

+You could also omit the `= '\0'` since it is essentially redundant, because loops test for zero as a failure, so you could just rewrite the loop as:

+	while (*s) {
+		printf("%c", *s);
+		s++;
+	}

+Other ways to write loops using pointers and arrays:

+	 for ( ; *s == *t; s++, t++)
+	 for (i = 0; s[i] == t[i]; i++)

+##Pointer Arrays; Pointers to PointersSince pointers are variables themselves, they can be stored in arrays just as other variables can.
+**Need help with this one**
+To initialize the array:
+	char *names[] = {
+		"ben",
+		"bob",
+		"shamir",
+		"ralph"
+	};

+Since the size of the array name is not specified, the compiler counts the initializers and fills in the correct number.##Multi-dimensional Arrays
+In C, a two-dimensional array is really a one-dimensional array, each of whose elements is an array. daytab[i][j]    /* [row][col] */
+Elements are stored by rows, so the rightmost subscript, or column, varies fastest as elements are accessed in storage order.
+To declare and initialize a multi-dimensional array:

+	int days[2][5];			#declaration
+	days[1][5] = 22;		#initialization

+##The difference between pointer arrays and multi-dimensional arrays

+The important advantage of the pointer array over a regular multi-dimensional array is that the rows of the array may be of different lengths.
+That is, each element of `a` need not point to a twenty-element vector; some may point to two elements, some to fifty, and some to none at all.

+	//Declare variables
+	char *a[] = {
+		"hello there",
+		"how are you today",
+		"what is your name"
+	};

+	printf("\nanswer: %c\n", a[1][2]);

+The difference is that you can't set a mult-dimensional array like we do above, so that it expands to fit each string in a new array position, and each letter of each string in a sub-array position automatically.
+I.e. you can't do:

+	a[][] = {
+		"hello",
+		"how are you",
+		"nice tie"
+	};

+##Command-line Arguments
+In environments that support C, there is a way to pass command-line arguments or parameters to a program when it begins executing.
+When main is called, it is called with two arguments.
+The first (conventionally called argc, for argument count) is the number of command-line arguments the program was invoked with; the second (argv, for argument vector) is a pointer to an array of character strings that contain the arguments, one per string.
+This is a huge chapter, and I don't want to write notes about it all.
+To learn all about it, go to Page 105.
+##Pointers to Functions
+In C, a function itself is not a variable, but it is possible to define pointers to functions, which can be assigned, placed in arrays, passed to functions, returned by functions, and so on.